 Gone are the days where lead generation solely relied on sending out surveys, filling out forms on magazines or pamphlets.
 Though they are still used sometimes nowadays, the internet has completely shifted how businesses can generate leads faster and better.

 Utilizing social media is more than just keeping with the times.
-It’s necessary since today’s way of making sales is all about gated content such as video marketing, email opt-ins and paid ad campaigns to reach your targeted at potential clients.
+It’s necessary since today’s way of making sales is all about gated content such as video marketing, email opt-ins, and paid ad campaigns to reach your targeted and potential clients.
 Social media makes lead generation easier because information always travels, and all your potential clients’ thumbs are always ready to share information with a tap on their screens.
-Add to that fact that in this time and age, people spend more time socializing on social media that it makes for the perfect place to find your target market.
+Add to that fact that in this time and age, people spend more time socializing on social media that makes it the perfect place to find your target market.

 Maybe you haven’t used social media for your business yet, or maybe you are still starting to dabble into it.
 Whichever the case, here are some ways to effectively use social media for lead generation.